mvolfik/fictional-potato/README.md

 yarn link magic-string
 # </needed>
 yarn bootstrap
-cd packages/svelte-check
-yarn build
-pnpm link --global
+yarn workspace svelte-language-server run build cd packages/svelte-check yarn build pnpm link --global

+# cd back to this repo, do the link and run check with the upgrade
 cd /tmp/fictional-potato # or wherever you cloned this pnpm link --global svelte-check pnpm run check